jazzband/Watson/README.rst

 edit
 ~~~~

 Edit a frame.

+You can specify the frame to edit with an integer frame index or a frame id.
+For example, to edit the second-to-last frame, pass ``-2`` as the frame index
+(put `` -- `` in front of negative indexes to prevent them from being
-You can get the id of a frame with the ``watson log``
+interpreted as an option).
+You can get the id of a frame with the
+``watson log`` command.

-command.
-If no id is given, defaults to the last recorded frame.
+If no id or index is given, the frame defaults to the current frame or the last
+recorded frame, if no project is currently running.

 The ``$EDITOR`` environment variable is used to detect your editor.